filewatcher/filewatcher/README.md

 end
 ```

-Watch files and dirs in the given directory - and not in subdirectories:
+Watch files and directories in the given directory - and not in subdirectories:

 ```ruby
 Filewatcher.new('lib/*').watch do |filename, event|